lvgl/lvgl/docs/overview/renderers/arm2d.rst

 - When Arm-2D backed 2D-GPUs are available, for example, **DMAC-350 based 2D
   GPUs**, it is recommend to use **Asynchronous Mode** to accelerate LVGL.

-Arm-2D is an open-source project on Github.
+Arm-2D is an open-source project on GitHub.
 For more, please refer to: https://github.com/ARM-software/Arm-2D.

 How to Use